Assessing Your Starting Point

 Nutrition and Recovery for Ninja Athletes

-Training hard without proper fuel and rest is a fast track to burnout or injury.
-Optimize these often-overlooked pillars:
+Training hard without proper fuel and rest leads to burnout or injury.
+Optimize these pillars.

 Pre- and Post-Workout Nutrition

-• Pre-workout (1–2 hours before): A combination of complex carbs (oatmeal, banana) and moderate protein (Greek yogurt, turkey slice).
+• Pre-workout (1–2 hours before): Complex carbs (oatmeal, banana) with moderate protein (Greek yogurt, turkey).
 Avoid heavy fats that slow digestion.

-• During training (sessions over 60 minutes): Sip water mixed with electrolytes.
-If you are doing high-intensity circuits, consider a small handful of raisins or a sports gel for quick energy.
+• During training (sessions over 60 minutes): Sip water with electrolytes.
+For high-intensity circuits, consider a handful of raisins or a sports gel for quick energy.

-• Post-workout (within 45 minutes): Aim for 20–30g protein (whey, soy, or from food) and 40–60g carbs to replenish glycogen.
-Example: a turkey sandwich on whole grain bread with an apple.
+• Post-workout (within 45 minutes): 20–30g protein (whey, soy, or whole food) and 40–60g carbs to replenish glycogen.
+Example: turkey sandwich on whole grain with an apple.

 Recovery Practices

 • Active recovery: Light hiking, yoga, or swimming on days off.
-This promotes blood flow without taxing the nervous system.
+Promotes blood flow without taxing the nervous system.

-• Manual therapy: Self-myofascial release with a lacrosse ball for the shoulders and hips, and a foam roller for the back and legs.
+• Manual therapy: Self-myofascial release with a lacrosse ball for shoulders and hips, foam roller for back and legs.
 Spend 10–15 minutes after each session.

 • Sleep hygiene: Seven to nine hours per night.
 Avoid screens 30 minutes before bed.
-A cool, dark room improves deep sleep stages, where muscle repair and motor learning consolidate.
+Cool, dark room improves deep sleep, where muscle repair and motor learning consolidate.

-These schedules provide a starting template.
-Adjust based on your job, family, and recovery.
+These templates provide starting points.
+Adjust based on your schedule, recovery, and goals.

 Beginner Schedule